f3d-app/f3d/AI_POLICY.md

 3. _I use AI to do write in github issues and pull request, chat, and discuss with others._

-This is unacceptable and you will be warned and then BANNED on repeated offenses.
+This is unacceptable and you will be warned and the text content will be deleted when possible.
+You will be BANNED on repeated offenses.
 Use your own voice.

 4. _I use AI to improve written text in communication channels because english is not my first language._